-This alternative source demonstration (ASD) report has been prepared to address statistically significant levels (SSLs) for beryllium, cobalt, and mercury in the groundwater monitoring network at the former Flue Gas Desulfurization (FGD) Stackout Area, located at the H.W.
-Pirkey Plant in Hallsville, Texas, following the first semiannual assessment monitoring event of 2024.
+This alternative source demonstration (ASD) report has been prepared to address statistically significant levels (SSLs) for beryllium, cobalt, lead, and mercury in the groundwater monitoring network at the former Flue Gas Desulfurization (FGD) Stackout Area, located at the H.W.
+Pirkey Plant in Hallsville, Texas, following the second semiannual assessment monitoring event of 2024.
 The H.W.
 Pirkey Plant has four coal combustion residuals (CCR) storage units regulated by the Texas Commission on Environmental Quality (TCEQ) under Registration No. CCR104, including the FGD Stackout Area (Figure 1).
 Three of the units, including the former FGD Stackout Area, have been closed by removal, and one unit is still active.

-In April 2024, a semiannual assessment monitoring event was conducted at the former FGD Stackout Area in accordance with Texas Administrative Code (TAC) Title 30, §352.951(a).
+In September 2024, a semiannual assessment monitoring event was conducted at the former FGD Stackout Area in accordance with Texas Administrative Code (TAC) Title 30 §352.951(a) [30 TAC§352.951(a).
 The monitoring data were submitted to Groundwater Stats Consulting, LLC for statistical analysis.
 Confidence intervals were recalculated for Appendix IV parameters at the compliance wells to assess whether these parameters were present at SSLs above the groundwater protection standards (GWPSs).
 Seasonal patterns were observed for beryllium, cadmium, cobalt, combined radium, fluoride, lithium, and selenium at AD-22 (Geosyntec 2024a).
-To correctly account for seasonalized values.
+To correctly account for seasonality, confidence intervals for these wells and constituents were constructed using deseasonalized values.
 An SSL was attributed to a parameter if its lower confidence limit (LCL) exceeded the GWPS (i.e., if the entire confidence interval exceeded the GWPS).
 The following SSLs were identified at the former Pirkey FGD Stackout Area (Geosyntec 2024a):

-- The deseasonalized LCL for beryllium exceeded the GWPS of 0.00400 milligrams per liter (mg/L) at AD-22 (0.00541 mg/L). - The deseasonalized LCL for cobalt exceeded the GWPS of 0.0600 mg/L at AD-22 (0.0799 mg/L). - The LCL for mercury exceeded the GWPS of 0.00200 mg/L at AD-33 (0.00317 mg/L).
+- The deseasonalized LCL for beryllium exceeded the GWPS of 0.00400 milligrams per liter (mg/L) at AD-22 (0.00531 mg/L). - The deseasonalized LCL for cobalt exceeded the GWPS of 0.0600 mg/L at AD-22 (0.0771 mg/L). - The LCL for lead exceeded the GWPS of 0.000200 mg/L at AD-33 (0.000208 mg/L). - The LCL for mercury exceeded the GWPS of 0.00200 mg/L at AD-33 (0.00335 mg/L).